nkklobodu/tinyml-in-twi/README.md

  * **Reshape Layer:** This layer restructures the input into a 13-column matrix, enabling image-like processing in subsequent convolutional layers.

  * **1D Convolution/Pooling Layer:** The reshaped data is processed through a 1D convolutional layer with 8 neurons, using a kernel size of 3.
 This enables the detection of patterns over three adjacent features.
-A max pooling operation with 1x2 window size follows, reducing computational load and enhancing feature detection robustness.
+A max pooling operation with a 1x2 window size follows, reducing computational load and enhancing feature detection robustness.

     <img src="assets/images/1d-convolution-diagram.png" alt = "1D convolution diagram">
     <br><br>